 Every month, featured experts answer your questions about coping with cancer including specific answers to questions asked by caregivers.

 One of my best friends has had a bone marrow transplant for leukemia and will hopefully be getting out of the hospital soon.
 I'm looking for a website where people can sign up to sit with her over the next few months and take her to doctor appointments.
-Do you have any suggestions?
+Do you have any suggestions?A.

 The transition home after a bone marrow transplant can be a time of great readjustment.
 There may be many outpatient medical visits and it will likely take time for the patient to return to normal levels of activity.
 It can be helpful during this time to organize a support team to assist with the many practical aspects of returning home.
 However, friends and family may not be aware of the needs of a loved one recovering from a transplant or know how best to help.
 Luckily there are resources that can help loved ones organize help and support for an individual recovering from a bone marrow transplant, or any cancer treatment.